-Computer begins to power up, the fan and hard drive are spinning, the power LED is lit, but there is no startup chime or video
+Computer begins to power up, the fan and hard drive are spinning, the power LED is lit (or the LED goes off when button is no longer pressed), but there is no startup chime or video

 - 1. Reset the logic board.
 Refer to "Resetting the PMU on the Logic Board" in this chapter.

 - 2. Verify all PCI and AGP cards are seated properly.

 - 3. Reseat the processor module.

 - 4. Replace the processor module.

 - 5. Replace the logic board.